 Library Services are available to all residents of Union Springs and the immediate surrounding areas.

 The patron’s responsibility is to return materials by the due date.
-Books may be renewed by phone or on-line.
-Overdue library items are subject to a fine of $0.50 a library day per item.
+Books may be renewed by phone or on-line and the library offers auto-renew service.
 Reimbursement is expected on lost or badly damaged materials.

 Community Programming is scheduled throughout the year.
 Story hours for children are presented during the summer, and programs for preschoolers are held during the school year.

 To ensure equitable use of the computers, the Board has adopted a comprehensive policy.
 A portion of the policy includes: